-At Accredible we take security very seriously.
+At Accredible we take security very seriously and recognise the value external security researchers can bring to the overall security of Accredible’s solution.
 If you believe that you have found a security vulnerability on Accredible, we encourage you to let us know straight away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.

 We have given out rewards for reported bugs and vulnerabilities but these are discretionary and provided on a case by case basis.
 Our typical reward is between $50 and $500 USD.